hpcleuven/VscDocumentation/source/data/using_iCommands.rst

     test1.txt
             ACL - vsc33586#kuleuven_tier1_pilot:own

-So we can see here that the inheritance is enabled for dataExample collection and user vsc33586 has right to read the data object.
+So we can see here that the inheritance is enabled for dataExample collection and user vsc33585 has now right to read the data object.

 List of basic iCommands
 -----------------------